sulsinc/MuMo/README2.md

 The sensor node is built around a Lorawan Seeed board that contains a ATSAMD21 processor (arduino zero compatible) and a RHF76 Lora module.

-It features Seeed grove sensor connectors that can accommodate a series of sensor.
-In this project we chose a BME680 that records environment temperature, relative humidity and barometric pressure and a TSL2561 to measure visible lux values.
+It features Seeed grove sensor connectors that can accommodate a series of sensors.
+In this project we chose a BME680 that records environment temperature, relative humidity and barometric pressure and a TSL2561 to measure visible light values (in lux).

-To power the unit for a long period of time we house 6 AA batteries that should last around two years (depending on the frequency of measurements sent).
+To power the unit for a long period of time, we use 6 AA batteries that should give the node an operating cycle of around two years (depending on the frequency of measurements sent).

 All in a 3D printer optimized housing and programmable without special tools.